 A 9-Credit Online Certificate Program for Healthcare Professionals

-- Compare and contrast the purposes of formative and summative evaluation from the perspective of evaluation science
+- Examine the similarities and differences of formative and summative evaluation from the perspective of evaluation science.

-- Analyze the different facets of experience as part of an educational philosophy for health care professionals
+- Describe the different facets of experience as part of an educational philosophy for health care professionals.

-- Utilize classroom discussions as a means of engaging students in critical but democratic dialogue
+- Use classroom discussions as a means of engaging students in critical thinking dialogue that respects a democratic framework.